n8willis/opentype-shaping-documents/opentype-shaping-tibetan.md

 <!--- Tibetan has a bindu, but it seems to be there just for
       transcription --->

-The term **head consonant** in Tibetan is similar to the term "base consonant" in Indic and Brahmi-derived scripts.
+The term **head consonant** in Tibetan is analogous to the term **base consonant** in Indic and Brahmi-derived scripts.
 The head consonant of a syllable is rendered in its full form; subsequent consonants are shown in **subjoined** form, stacked below the head consonant.